-For thousands of years buildings were made with a keen regard for nature and historically building science was intimately attuned to natural phenomenon.
-Then, the 20th century builders, with giant resources of energy and rapid scientific advancements tried to conquer the vagaries of nature.
-Natural solutions were ignored and flaunted – they made up, down, and down, up – if they felt like it.
+For thousands of years, buildings were made with a keen regard for nature and historically, building science was intimately attuned to natural phenomenon.
+Then, the 20th-century builders, with giant resources of energy and rapid scientific advancements tried to conquer the vagaries of nature.
+Natural solutions were ignored – they made up, down, and down, up – if they felt like it.
 And any unintended bad consequences would be answered with yet more engineering and power.
 It has been brute force all the way down – landing us in a dystopian landscape.
 Today our traditional buildings are so chemical and energy dependent, they are a leading cause of our environmental catastrophe.
 Their resulting pollution has acidified the oceans and warmed the climate to such an extent that we imminently face massive species die-offs.
 And we’re poisoning everything – all species, ourselves and our families – in the process.
 Soon there will be more plastic than fish in the oceans!

 Our poster child of industry run-amok is spray foam insulation.
 We’ve written about many of the problems in our Foam Fails series.
 Spray foam is the cornerstone of building enclosure failure.
-Fortunately there is growing industry understanding that spray foam is an unreliable, toxic, and expensive approach which is based more on Madison Avenue marketing than common sense.
+Fortunately, there is growing industry understanding that spray foam is an unreliable, toxic, and expensive approach which is based more on Madison Avenue marketing than common sense.
 We say: Less is Best.

 Lloyd Alter, writing in Treehugger, notes that our current obsession with energy efficiency and high-performance, as realized in the Passive House Standard, is not enough.
 Yes, efficiency and comfort are critical to our sustainable future, but to ignore other critical factors may likely result in just another techno trap.
-Lloyd proposed “The Elrond Standard” – in reference to Elrond Burrell’s formulation that eco-friendly building must, in addition to reaching Passive House performance, also be: made of materials that are non-toxic and of low embodied energy; and the building should be located in a walkable neighborhood.
+Lloyd proposed “The Elrond Standard” – in reference to Elrond Burrell’s formulation that eco-friendly building must, in addition to reaching Passive House performance, also be: made of materials that are non-toxic and of low embodied energy, and the building should be located in a walkable neighborhood.
 We couldn’t agree more.

-Focusing on what we do at 475 – providing critical knowledge and components for high performance enclosures and buildings – we know we can make smarter choices today.
+Focusing on what we do at 475 – providing critical knowledge and components for high-performance enclosures and buildings – we know we can make smarter choices today.
 The smarter choice we offer is what we call the Smart Enclosure.
 The Smart Enclosure is an assembly system made of non-toxic materials, with low embodied energy, that creates long-lasting construction – and delivers comfort, health, and efficiency without rot, mold, or other maintenance and health headaches.

 The Smart Enclosure